techcow2/Tips-Tricks-for-AI-Coder/README.md

 ---

-## Step-by-Step: How to Guide AI in GitHub Copilot
+## Step-by-Step: How to Guide AI in your AI Powered IDE

 Using **GitHub Copilot** or a similar AI-powered IDE, follow these steps to maximize effectiveness: